awsdocs/aws-doc-sdk-examples/python/cross_service/photo_analyzer/README.md

 ### Prerequisites

-#### Web page
+#### Webpage

-The requirements for the web page are listed in the accompanying `package.json` file.
+The requirements for the webpage are listed in the accompanying `package.json` file.
 You will need recent versions of Node.js and npm to install the requirements.

 * Node.js 16.14.2
 * npm 8.5.0

-Install the web page requirements by running the following in the `frontend` folder at a command prompt:
+Install the webpage requirements by running the following in the `frontend` folder at a command prompt:

 ```